E1eveNn/shinnosuke/README.md

 ## Descriptions

-Shinnosuke is a high-level neural network which API almost identity to Keras with slightly differences.
+Shinnosuke is a high-level neural network which has almost the same API to Keras with slightly differences.
 It was written by Python only, and dedicated to realize experimentations quickly.

 Here are some features of Shinnosuke:

 1. Based on **Numpy** (CPU version)  and **native** to Python.
+[GPU Version](https://github.com/eLeVeNnN/shinnosuke-gpu)
 2. **Without** any other **3rd-party** deep learning library.
 3. **Keras-like API**, several basic AI Examples are provided, easy to get start.
 4. Support commonly used models such as: Dense, Conv2D, MaxPooling2D, LSTM, SimpleRNN, etc.